 Westbrook has decreased his turnovers to 4.1 per game this season, which is good to see.
 Over the past four campaigns, he’d averaged 4.7 turnovers per game – including 5.4 per game during his MVP season in 2016-17.
 The 30-year-old must improve his three-point shooting or start taking fewer attempts, as he’s attempting 4.8 threes per game and making just 22.4 percent of those shots.

-Awards, MVP Rankings, Top, Anthony Davis, Damian Lillard, Giannis Antetokounmpo, James Harden, Joel Embiid, Kawhi Leonard, Kevin Durant, LeBron James, Russell Westbrook, Stephen Curry, Golden State Warriors, Los Angeles Lakers, Milwaukee Bucks, New Orleans Pelicans, Oklahoma City Thunder, Philadelphia 76ers, Portland Trail Blazers, Toronto Raptors
+Awards, Top, Anthony Davis, Damian Lillard, Giannis Antetokounmpo, James Harden, Joel Embiid, Kawhi Leonard, Kevin Durant, LeBron James, Russell Westbrook, Stephen Curry, Golden State Warriors, Los Angeles Lakers, Milwaukee Bucks, New Orleans Pelicans, Oklahoma City Thunder, Philadelphia 76ers, Portland Trail Blazers, Toronto Raptors